SoftUni-Internal/interactive-content/EN/10-Exam-Preparation/02-Problem.md

 Removes a computer, with the given **ID**, from the **collection of computers**.

-If it's successful, it returns the **toString method on the removed computer**.
+If it is successful, it returns the **toString method on the removed computer**.

 ### BuyBestComputer Command: